Arthyon/automation/README.md

 ## Background images

 - Place an image in `$HOME/.wallpaper` to set background.
-- Edit `bg`-property in `/etc/lxdm/lxdm.conf` to set background for login manager.
-Make sure this is placed somewhere like `/usr/share/lxdm/backgrounds/` to enable the login process to access the file.
+- Place an image in `/usr/share/lxdm/.background` to set background.
 - Replace `/usr/share/lxdm/themes/Industrial/login.png` to change logo for login manager.

 ## Backups